 How to book

 This event is open to all and free to attend.
-Please register via Eventbrite.
+Please register and book your place via Eventbrite.